-Updated January 2023 by the Component Women's Committee.
+Updated January 2025.
 Along with this handbook, please contact your CUPE Local for further assistance.

 This document was provided to you on behalf of Air Canada Component of CUPE as a guide and is without prejudice or precedent.
 If there is any variance between this document and the Collective Agreement or any applicable legislation or policies, the Collective Agreement, legislation and policies will take precedence.
 The Union reserves the right to change, add, delete, and correct errors and omissions without notice.
 If you are aware of any errors or omissions, please contact us at contact@accomponent.ca.